The Mise En Scene Company

 The Mise en Scène Company, LTD (MSC) is an independent global film, multimedia and production company.
 MSC distributes and represents films in the United States, United Kingdom and internationally.

-History and founding
+Founding

-MSC was founded by Paul S.L.
-Yates and Netto Fernandes, during furlough from their jobs at The Ritz London hotel amidst the COVID-19 pandemic.
+MSC was founded by Paul Stuart Lewis Yates and Netto Fernandes, during a furlough from their jobs at The Ritz London hotel amidst the COVID-19 pandemic.
 This downtime has been attributed as catalyzing their efforts to launch the company.
-Although named after the cinematic term "mise en scène," the founders' are quoted as being inspired by "mise en place" whilst they worked at the Ritz.
+Although named after the cinematic term "mise en scène," the founders are quoted as being inspired by "mise en place" whilst they worked at the Ritz.

-The founder

-Paul Stuart Lewis Yates (born June 1988) is the head of the Lewis family, a British film sales executive and the founder of The Mise En Scène Company (MSC), a UK-based international film sales agency and distributor known for representing independent films at major film markets.
-Under Yates' leadership, MSC has established a reputation for supporting independent films.
-Yates launched The Mise En Scène Company in 2020.
-MSC debuted its first slate at the EFM.
-Prior to this, in 2020 Yates worked at the Ritz in London.
+The Mise En Scène Company was launched in 2020 and debuted its first slate at the EFM.

-Between Scotland and London Yates spent just under a year living in Genova -working for a global film sales company Devil Works-, where he also had photography published in il Giornale and writing published in The Travel Club an online magazine.
+Yates is a member of the aristocratic Lewis family.
+He spent just under a year living in Genova working for the global film sales company Devil Works, where he also had photography published in Il Giornale and writing published in the online magazine The Travel Club.

-In 2018 Yates was a national Communications Officer at GMB Scotland and was involved heavily in the largest woman's equal pay campaign in British history which nearly brought the city of Glasgow to bankruptcy.
-The case was settled for £770m.
-The council was subsequently forced to sell Kelvingrove Art Gallery and the City Chambers and then rent them back for £1.5b over 30 years.